Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 1. ‘Sexual harassment’ includes any one or more of the following acts of behaviors (whether directly or by implication), namely:
     * physical contact or advances,
     * demand or request for sexual favors,
     * sexually colored remarks,
     * showing any pornography,
     * any other unwelcome physical, verbal, non-verbal conduct of a sexual nature.
 2. The following circumstances, if it occurs or present in relation to or connected with any act or behavior with sexual harassment may amount to sexual harassment:
     * implied or explicit promise of preferential treatment in employment,
     * implied or explicit threat of detrimental treatment in employment,
     * implied or explicit threat about her present or future employment status,
     * humiliating treatment likely to affect her health or safety,
     * interference with her work or creating an intimidating or offensive or hostile work environment for her.
 3. You may file your grievances against Sexual Harassment to any member of the ‘women’ cell of NISER’.
 The members of this committee which examines the issues related to Sexual Harassment in NISER are:
     * Dr. Harapriya Mohapatra, Chairman (hm@niser.ac.in)
-    *   Dr. Shikha Verma, Member (shikha@niser.ac.in)
+    * Dr. Shikha Verma, Member (shikha@iopb.res.in)
     * Dr. S. Perucheranlathan, Member (peru@niser.ac.in)
     * Dr. Nabin Jana, Member (nabinjana@niser.ac.in)
     * Dr. Rooplekha Khuntia, Member (rooplekha@niser.ac.in)
     * Dr. Sudakshina Prusty, Member (sprusty@niser.ac.in)
     * Dr. Bibhupada Tripathy, Member (aoacad@niser.ac.in)
     * Mrs. Shabnam Khanum, Member (shabnumk@niser.ac.in)
     * Mr. Apolina Lakra, Member ([apolina@niser.ac.in](mailto:apolina@niser.ac.in))

 You may also file your complaint directly at [http://www.shebox.nic.in/user/register](http://www.shebox.nic.in/user/register).